chirag-agarwall/chirag-agarwall.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Vision and Deep Learning, University of Illinois at Chicago, 2020 (expected)
+* Ph.D in Computer Vision and Deep Learning, University of Illinois at Chicago, 2020
-* M.S. in Electrical & Computer Engg., University of Illinois at Chicago, 2017
+* M.S. in Electrical & Computer Engg., University of Illinois at Chicago, 2018
 * B.Tech in Electronics and Communication Engg., Future Institute of Engg. & Management, 2012

 Work experience